Which? Don't Buy cars

 Why should you avoid these cars?

-Twenty years ago, Which? exposed major short comings in car safety by helping to set up safety organisation Euro NCAP.
-Today, nine out of ten cars have a Euro NCAP safety rating and if any vehicle gets a rating of three stars or less, it’s an instant Which?
+Over twenty years ago, Which? exposed major short comings in car safety by helping to set up safety organisation Euro NCAP.
+Today, nine out of ten cars have a Euro NCAP safety rating and if any vehicle gets a rating of three stars or fewer, it’s an instant Which?
 Don’t Buy.

 As well as being safe, you also want your car to be reliable, and that’s where our annual survey comes in.

 Every year, tens of thousands of drivers complete our annual reliability survey and tell us about the cars they own and any problems they’ve had.
-This feedback reveals breakdown and fault rates, repair costs and just how long cars spend off the road being fixed.
-The worst cars have annual repairs costs in excess of £1,000.
+This feedback reveals breakdown and fault rates, and how long cars spend off the road being fixed.

 Every car review is updated every year with the latest reliability information so that you can see which cars are basically impervious to faults - and which ones will keep your local garage in champagne and caviar.